What is gambling?

 How can we recognise an addiction to gambling?

 Gambling addiction is recognised as an illness.
 There are various characteristics which specialists can use to diagnose an addiction to gambling.
 This means that individuals with an addiction to gambling can claim free-of-charge outpatient and inpatient treatment as well as follow-up care, regardless of their nationality, age or sex.
+Self-testing can provide an initial point of reference.

 Addiction to gambling is an illness